-The Health4Me Bronze health insurance plan is the entry-level option that is generally better suited for healthy, single people with no dependents and who don’t have any chronic conditions.
+The Health4Me Bronze plan is the entry-level option that is generally better suited for healthy, single people with no dependents and who don’t have any chronic conditions.

-The Health4Me Silver health insurance plan is the more balanced option that could be the right choice for families as it offers day-to-day benefits, some specialist benefits like dentistry, and in-hospital cover.
+The Health4Me Silver plan is the more balanced option that could be the right choice for families as it offers day-to-day benefits, some specialist benefits like dentistry, and in-hospital cover.

 How much does health insurance for pensioners cost?

 The Health4Me Bronze health insurance premiums start at R447 per month.